datatrail-jhu/01_chromebookintro/manuscript/01_chromebrowser.md

 ![Bookmarks](images/00_chromebrowser/00_chromebookintro_chromebrowser-15.png)

 Those are the basics of how you manipulate windows and tabs in the Chrome browser.
-In the following lessons we'll coer more about how you can use these windows to take advantage of the web through your Chromebook.
+In the following lessons we'll learn more about how you can use these windows to take advantage of the web through your Chromebook.